 • Student learning outcomes will be achieved by interactive lectures and students working on the assigned problems outside of class time.
-The primary form of assessment of the student learning outcomes will be exams.
+The primary form of assessment of the student learning outcomes will be exams and problem sets.

 Course Web Page:

 Syllabus and related material will be on D2L.